CTMARGREITER/TemperaturLogging/README.md

 # Temperatur Logging for H-Tronic TS 125

 ## Setup
-- Install `python 3.8.20` as this project is inteded to run on Windows 7
+- Install `python 3.8.20` as this project is intended to run on Windows 7